Skip to content

 How many compartments does a feature control frame have?

 An FCF has 2 to 5 compartments depending on the callout.
-The minimum is 2: the geometric characteristic symbol and the tolerance value (e.g., flatness 0.002 — no datums needed).
-The maximum is 5: symbol, tolerance (with optional ⌀ prefix and modifier), primary datum, secondary datum, tertiary datum.
-Datum compartments may also include their own material condition modifiers (e.g., "B Ⓜ" means datum B established at MMC).
-Most orientation, location, and runout controls use 4–5 compartments.
+The minimum is 2: the geometric characteristic symbol and the tolerance value, such as a flatness callout of 0.002 with no datums.
+The maximum is 5: symbol, tolerance with any optional ⌀ prefix and modifier, then primary, secondary, and tertiary datum references.

 Do all feature control frames require datum references?